coreeng/core-platform-docs/content/app/repo-structure.md

 ```

 A single tenant `app-tenant` is created as a root for the app.
-To isolate resources related to specific workflow stage we create a subnamespaces via
+To isolate resources related to specific lifecycle stage we create a subnamespaces via
 [hierarchical namespaces](https://github.com/kubernetes-sigs/hierarchical-namespaces).
 The `app-tenant` name is stored in a GitHub repository variable `TENANT_NAME`